Key facts

 Selection is based on a holistic consideration of your academic merit, work experience, likelihood of success, availability of places, participation requirements, regulatory requirements, and individual circumstances.
 You will need to meet the minimum course entry requirements to be considered for selection, but this does not guarantee admission.

-Depending on your professional experience and previous qualifications, you may commence this course with admission credit and complete your course in 1 year full time (or part-time equivalent).
+Depending on your professional experience and previous qualifications, you may commence this course with Recognition for Prior Learning credit and complete your course sooner.

 Academic requirements

-To be considered for admission to this degree (with 8 credit points of admission credit applied) you will need to meet at least one of the following criteria:
+To be considered for admission to this degree (with 8 credit points of Recognition of Prior Learning applied~) you will need to meet at least one of the following criteria:

-- completion of a bachelor honours (AQF8) degree or higher in a related discipline
+- completion of a bachelor honours degree in a related^ discipline

-- completion of a bachelor degree in a related discipline, and at least two years' of relevant work experience (or part time equivalent)
+- completion of a bachelor degree in a related* discipline, and at least two years' of relevant^ work experience (or part-time equivalent)

-To be considered for admission to this degree (with 4 credit points of admission credit applied) you will need to meet at least one of the following criteria:
+To be considered for admission to this degree (with 4 credit points of Recognition of Prior Learning applied~) you will need to meet at least one of the following criteria:

 - completion of a bachelor degree or higher in a related discipline

-- completion of a bachelor degree or higher in any discipline, and at least two years' of relevant work experience (or part time equivalent)
+- completion of a bachelor degree or higher in any discipline and at least two years' relevant* work experience (or part-time equivalent)

-To be considered for admission to this degree (without admission credit applied*) you will need to meet at least one of the following criteria:
+To be considered for admission to this degree you will need to meet the following criteria:

 - completion of a bachelor degree or higher in any discipline